riyabakhtiani/hello-world/README.md

 # hello-world
-something about myself is one difficult task.
+writing something about myself is one difficult task.